yu22238/2023-group-12/README.md

 ## Implementation (15% ~750 words)
 The implementation of our 2D two-player platformer game was primarily carried out using the Processing programming language.
 In this section, we will highlight three main challenges we encountered in the development process.
 ### Game Architecture
 The architecture of the game was designed to be modular, maintainable and scalable, with a focus on separation of concerns and efficient use of resources.
 To achieve this, we design classes for updating game loop and managing the overal logic and state change.
-Platformer is the entry of our game where the setup() and draw() functions are implemented as shown in the following flowchart.
+The Platform is the entry of our game where the setup() and draw() functions are implemented as shown in the following flowchart.

 ![Platformer](./Demo/flowchart/Platformer.png)